NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/writingReqs.md

 2. Condition.
 The optional *condition* field is a boolean expression that further constrains when the requirement response is to occur.
 The boolean expression is in terms of variables.
 [Condition Help Menu](./condition.md)

 3. Timing.
 The optional *timing* field specifies when the response shall happen, relative to the scope and condition.
-Timing can be *immediately*, *eventually*, *always*, *never*, *within N time units*,  *for N time units*, or *after N time units*.
-The latter means that the response happens _N_ time units from the beginning of the requirement's period, and does not happen before that; i.e., does not happen for *N-1* time units after the beginning of the period.
+Timing can be *immediately*, *eventually*, *always*, *never*, *within N time units*,  *for N time units*, *after N time units*, *until*, and *before*.
+The *after* timing means that the response happens _N_ time units from the beginning of the requirement's period, and does not happen before that; i.e., does not happen for *N-1* time units after the beginning of the period.
 [Timing Help Menu](./timing.md)

 **Note: Boolean expressions**